Noraly Beyer: Career

 Beyer lived in the Netherlands and she went to a boarding school (internaat) in Roermond.
 She also attended the Kweekschool voor onderwijzers in The Hague.
 Several years later, Beyer worked for the television network STVS in Suriname.
 She moved back to the Netherlands in 1982 after the December murders.

 Beyer received the Cosmic Award in 2009 for her contributions to diversity in media.
 She received the award from mayor of Amsterdam Job Cohen.
 In 2011, she was decorated Officer in the Order of Orange-Nassau.

 In 2016, Beyer became the jury chairwoman for the Woutertje Pieterse Prijs, an annual Dutch literary award for the best children's book of the preceding year.
 She was the narrator in the 2018 edition of The Passion, a Dutch Passion Play held every Maundy Thursday since 2011.
 In 2020, she interviewed multiple people about the 1982 December murders in the documentary Het is geen verleden - 08 12 1982 directed by Ida Does.

 Beyer was a jury member for De Grote Poëzieprijs in 2020, a poetry award first awarded in 2019.
 Beyer was the jury chairwoman for the 2024 Gouden Griffel literary award.

+In 2025, Beyer played Wilma in the last season of the series Oogappels.